Stuart Park, British Columbia

 Stuart Park is a park located near Okanagan Lake in Kelowna, British Columbia, Canada.
-In winter, part of the park is turned into an ice rink for public skating.

 In 2015, the Canadian Institute of Planners named it the greatest public space in Canada.

+Seasonal Operation

+Summer

+During the summer months, concrete surface functions as an open public plaza.
+The space is used for community events, public gatherings, performances, and recreational activities in downtown Kelowna.

+The City of Kelowna regularly programs the plaza with seasonal events and activities, including outdoor fitness classes, live entertainment, markets, and family-oriented programming.
+In recent years, the city has also hosted roller skating events at Stuart Park in partnership with local skating organizations including organized Roller Nights and roller skate rental programs.

+Winter

+During the winter season, the central plaza at Stuart Park is converted into a public outdoor skating rink.
+The rink operates daily throughout the winter season, weather and maintenance permitting, and offers free public skating with skate rentals available on site.

+The outdoor rink opened as part of the Stuart Park redevelopment project completed in 2010.
+Since opening, it has become a prominent winter recreation facility in downtown Kelowna and attracts both residents and visitors.

+Unlike a natural ice surface, the rink uses a mechanically refrigerated system to maintain skating conditions during periods of mild winter weather.
+A network of underground piping beneath the concrete slab circulates coolant through the skating surface, allowing the ice to be maintained even when ambient temperatures rise above freezing.
+According to the City of Kelowna's rink operators, refrigerant and glycol are pumped from equipment located at City Hall through underground infrastructure connected to the rink.

 What do I need to do before skating at Stuart Park?

 The rink is open for drop-in use.
 No reservations are needed to skate in the park.
 It is recommended to check the live cam before heading down to the rink.
 Rentals for skates and bars are available on-site.
 For added COVID-19 Safety, please bring your own protective gear such as helmets, hand sanitizer, and face coverings.
 Rentals are open from 11 am to 8 pm daily, depending on the weather.
-If the temperature is below -10 degrees celsius, the rental shop will be closed.
+If the temperature is below -10°C, the rental shop will be closed.